-The additional noise, air pollution, climate and transport impacts of the proposed construction works must be fully modelled and mitigated such that there is no short-term increase in air pollution, traffic congestion or noise at the airport.
+The additional noise, air pollution, climate and local transport impacts of the proposed construction works (including of the proposed changes to surface access) must be fully modelled and mitigated such that there is no short-term increase in air pollution, traffic congestion or noise at the airport.

 The carbon impact of construction should be fully accounted for within a carbon budget for Gatwick Airport that reduces year on year in line with overall government carbon budgets.